Glitch3086/TryHackMe_Notes/LinuxFundamentals.md

  `man` is used to display the user manual of any command that we can run on the terminal.
 Example: `man echo`

+`cat` is short for concatenate, and it outputs the contents of files to the console.

+Example: > `cat Test.txt`